 The Influence of The Story of the Woman’s Party6Story of the Woman’s Party has been an influential source on the representation of the history of the NWP.
 Especially in the 1960s and 1970s, historians expressed a renewed interest in the history of woman suffrage.
 For example, throughout her 1972–1973 interviews with Alice Paul for the Oral History Project at the University of Berkeley, the interviewer Amelia Fry uses Irwin’s account as one of her main sources of information.
 Amelia Fry does a very thorough work of checking facts (65) and she discusses the accuracy of Irwin’s account with Alice Paul.
 In the introduction to her interview, Fry explains that she has tried to gain access to Paul’s papers and other materials at the NWP headquarters’ library, but that her request has been declined (iv).
 The introduction to the whole oral history project also mentions that there were negotiations with the NWP to make the entire Suffragist collection available to scholars everywhere (11).
 Access to some of the NWP’s archival material was difficult at the time.
 In addition, scholars were faced with an unprocessed collection comprising 200,000 items at the Library of Congress.
 This changed only when between 1979 and 1984, the NWP had its papers processed by the Microfilm Corporation of America.
 As a consequence, Irwin’s account was not used as a secondary source, but as a valuable primary one, or as a basis for further research.
 I have myself read this book as a researcher, quoted it at length, and enjoyed its exhilarating account of women’s struggle for the right to vote.
 It has been influential in my own understanding of the suffrage movement, but it is equally necessary to deconstruct it.
 7Historians have stressed the limitations of Irwin’s depiction of the suffrage struggle, while at the same time reproducing, whether consciously or not, some of its discourse.
 Especially in its portrayal of NWP leader Alice Paul the legacy of Irwin’s work has been most enduring (Zahniser and Fry 322).
-Irwin’s representation of Alice Paul is strongly idealized, as illustrated by the following account referring to the December 16, 1915, suffrage hearing before the Judiciary Committee: “it had just dawned on [the Democratic members of the Committee] that the pale, delicate, slender slip of a girl in a gown of violet silk and a long Quakerish white fichu was the power behind all this agitation, that redoubtable Alice Paul who had waged the campaign of 1914 against them” (SWP 119).
+Irwin’s representation of Alice Paul is strongly idealised, as illustrated by the following account referring to the December 16, 1915, suffrage hearing before the Judiciary Committee: “it had just dawned on [the Democratic members of the Committee] that the pale, delicate, slender slip of a girl in a gown of violet silk and a long Quakerish white fichu was the power behind all this agitation, that redoubtable Alice Paul who had waged the campaign of 1914 against them” (SWP 119).
 Alice Paul is compared to Theodore Roosevelt (26) and understands political strategy like no one else (29).
 Irwin describes how NWP members’ relationship to Alice Paul is one of piety, faith, and devotion, a relationship that she herself reproduces by constantly praising Paul.
-Among contemporary scholars who perpetuate this image, historian Christine Lunardini describes Paul as “idolized and idealized by her suffrage followers,” but she also claims that “Paul became the dynamic that propelled American suffragism to its successful end” (9), singling out her influence.
+Among contemporary scholars who perpetuate this image, historian Christine Lunardini describes Paul as “idolised and idealised by her suffrage followers,” but she also claims that “Paul became the dynamic that propelled American suffragism to its successful end” (9), singling out her influence.
 Arguably, some of Irwin’s definite oversimplifications have had a long-lasting legacy and have tended to obscure a more complex picture of the suffrage movement, especially since, both as an historian and an activist, Irwin provides the NWP’s sole perspective on history.

 Irwin goes on to thank all the women in the staff who helped her:

-10Irwin mostly used NWP sources, such as the newspaper the Suffragist and material prepared by the organization for her.
+10Irwin mostly used NWP sources, such as the newspaper the Suffragist and material prepared by the organisation for her.
 She also quotes other news sources, such as McCall’s Magazine or the Washington Times as well as works published by suffragists, for example, Maud Younger’s article “Revelations of a Woman Lobbyist” or Doris Stevens’s Jailed for Freedom.
-Irwin’s account offers a wealth of material as she gathered many different sources, an endeavor which evokes the popular 19th-century practice of scrapbooking, which consists of collecting and reorganizing different sources to save and file information in order to constitute one’s memory and history thanks to personal, “homemade” archives (Garvey 4, 20).
+Irwin’s account offers a wealth of material as she gathered many different sources, an endeavor which evokes the popular 19th-century practice of scrapbooking, which consists of collecting and reorganising different sources to save and file information in order to constitute one’s memory and history thanks to personal, “homemade” archives (Garvey 4, 20).
 For example, the second chapter opens with a poem, and is followed by interviews and excerpts from magazines.
 Story of the Woman’s Party is a polyphonic piece and a repository of material culture.
 One striking example lies in the reproduction of banners used for picketing the White House, which are replicated on the page in capital letters (204).
-Irwin also directly asked the leaders of the NWP a “bevy of questions,” who had to “look up facts, or to consider carefully [their] statement” (Wold to Irwin, October 28, 1920).
-Irwin’s history is thus the official voice of the organization, as leaders subsequently corrected some of her accounts when they were deemed not “quite satisfactory” (Wold to Irwin, October 30, 1920).
+Irwin also directly asked the leaders of the NWP a “bevy of questions,” who had to “look up facts, or to consider carefully [their] statement” (Wold to Irwin, 28 Oct.
+1920).
+Irwin’s history is thus the official voice of the organisation, as leaders subsequently corrected some of her accounts when they were deemed not “quite satisfactory” (Wold to Irwin, 30 Oct.
+1920).
 11The publication of Story of the Woman’s Party was scheduled in time for the celebration of Susan B. Anthony’s 101st birthday in Washington on February 15, 1921, thus framing its reception within a larger perspective on women’s history.
 The events organized that week included the dedication in the Capitol of Adelaide Johnson’s marble sculpture representing Elizabeth Cady Stanton, Susan B. Anthony, and Lucretia Mott entitled “Portrait Monument” (Weber), a suffrage exhibit to be presented and permanently archived at the Smithsonian Institution, and the convention of the NWP.
 Inez Irwin was scheduled to speak about her book on the first morning of the convention, February 16, and listed in the program as the historian of the NWP (Paul to Irwin, December 24, 1920).
-This was a very crucial moment for the organization, as its future depended on the success of the convention.
+This was a very crucial moment for the organisation, as its future depended on the success of the convention.
 Alice Paul indeed explained to Irwin that the purpose of the convention was to determine whether the NWP should disband or take up a new agenda.
-Furthermore, as revealed by records of the NWP and the correspondence between activists, the organization was on the verge of financial collapse, as campaigning for the ratification of the Nineteenth Amendment had drained its resources.
-In this tense context, the publication of Irwin’s account served many purposes: It would record the official history of the NWP, celebrate women’s achievements, and by advertising the success of the organization, rekindle women’s fighting spirit.
-It could also be expected to bring some revenue by motivating women to join and pay membership dues to the organization.
+Furthermore, as revealed by records of the NWP and the correspondence between activists, the organisation was on the verge of financial collapse, as campaigning for the ratification of the Nineteenth Amendment had drained its resources.
+In this tense context, the publication of Irwin’s account served many purposes: It would record the official history of the NWP, celebrate women’s achievements, and by advertising the success of the organisation, rekindle women’s fighting spirit.
+It could also be expected to bring some revenue by motivating women to join and pay membership dues to the organisation.
 The upcoming publication of the book was reported in newspapers, and the tone used by journalists is a reminder of the suffragists’ dramatic actions undertaken in the 1910s.
 For example, the New York Tribune printed:

 12This description of the account as “authoritative” highlights the construction of Irwin’s legitimacy as observer, participant, and historian.
 Women’s centrality in the account is not just a commentary on the importance of aesthetics in the movement and their role as new political strategies (Southard), but also a reference to Irwin as a witness to these events.
 Irwin’s legitimacy is construed by her being an expert on the topic who has the power to command the representation of the suffrage struggle with convincing force.
 But the notion of authority also confirms that Irwin’s account was intended to become the sole reference on the suffrage fight, pointing to the displacement of suffragists’ conflicts over political strategies and gender ideology into the field of historiography.